shivdeep-singh/client-sdk/docs/tpm.md

   ```
   If the OpenSSL toolkit version in your machine is earlier than version 1.1.1f, follow the steps given in Section10 to update the openssl version to 1.1.1f.

-## Steps to upgrade the OpenSSL* toolkit to version 1.1.1f
+## Steps to upgrade the OpenSSL&reg; toolkit to version 1.1.1f

 ```shell
 # 1. If libssl-dev is installed, remove it: